gchure/phd_thesis/proposals/RobinBrown_SURF2015/RobinSURF.md

 gene transfer, and is the topic of my research.
 Transduction is the process in which genetic material is transferred from one bacterium to another through a virus proxy, called a bacteriophage.
-Once the virus infects the cell, transduction can then enter one of two states, the lysogenic state or the lytic state.
+Once the virus infects the cell the virus can enter either of two fates - the lysogenic state or the lytic state.
 In the lysogenic state, the bacterium integrates the foreign genetic material into its own genome, where it can sit for generations while the cell continues to live and reproduce normally.
 In the lytic state, the viral DNA is not integrated into the cell’s genome, but continues to replicate until the cells bursts and releases the phage into the environment, where it can infect other bacteria.
 Occasionally, viruses sometimes pack segments of the host bacteria’s genome instead of viral DNA in its capsid by accident.
 In this situation, the virus cannot enter the lytic or lysogenic state.
 Instead, the virus can only donate segments of the host’s genome to the recipient.
 Transduction is believed to be a significant factor in the development of mosaic genomes, making it a process of interest in the